usaid-cs/yesterday-i-learned/random.md

 1. Westerners [chose](https://en.wikipedia.org/wiki/Human_flesh_search_engine) to translate the Chinese term "mechnical turk for searching" to "human flesh search engine", because it sounds cooler.
 1. Laminated glass is glass on both sides with plastic inside, rather than plastic on either or both sides with glass in between.
 So maybe it should be called [glass reenforced plastic](https://en.wikipedia.org/wiki/Fiberglass) instead?
 Make sure you let me know in the comment section down below!
 Drop a like and don't forget to subscribe!
 1. 2 out of 3 American homes have pets.
-1. "In general, if an object is immutable, it doesn't make sense to have multiple copies of it." - Raymond
 1. Loopers are called loopers because they eventually kill their older selves, closing the loop.
 It remains unclear why loopers need to kill their own selves rather than letting loopers kill each others' older selves, or, why they even sent loopers back in time with the silver/gold in the first place.
 1. *Mancunian* means "from Manchester".
 1. ["suh dude"](http://knowyourmeme.com/memes/suh-dude) just means "what's up dude".